Ireland boss Scotland 31-16 to finish Autumn Nations Cup 3rd

 In contrast, Scotland counterpart Jaco van der Walt’s debut was a pass as he hit four of five goalkicks, hit the posts with the other one, and defended his channel behind an overwhelmed pack.

-A flurry of penalties — 15 by fulltime — conceded by Scotland gave Irish replacement flyhalf Ross Byrne a couple of penalty shots, inbetween which O’Mahony had a try disallowed for stepping over the sideline.
+A flurry of penalties — 15 by fulltime — conceded by Scotland gave Irish replacement flyhalf Ross Byrne a couple of penalty shots, in between which O’Mahony had a try disallowed for stepping over the sideline.

+“We worked incredibly hard for the last couple of months and we’ve had a lot of opportunities to get better,” Hogg said.
+“We’ve potentially gone back a step.”

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports